 More importantly, they show that no matter the adversity you face in life (and being diagnosed with cancer IS a tremendous adversity), you can overcome it by adopting the right attitude and approach.
 If Fay or Mdm Tay had given up right at the beginning when they were diagnosed, they probably would have wasted the lives to cancer, vs. beating their illness into remission (or in Mdm Tay’s case, bringing it under control).
 Their positivity and tenacity have kept them alive and helped them emerge victorious against the disease.

 This post is not sponsored by NCCS in any way.
-I decided to do this coverage to help drive awareness of cancer, share positive real-life stories, and possibly inspire donations for a worthy cause.
+I decided to do this coverage to help drive awareness of cancer and share positive real-life stories.
 I hope you have been positively impacted, one way or another, by this article, and I look forward to many great times ahead with you on PE.